Available in VPC

 Restoration

-- In the VPC environment of NAVER Cloud Platform console, click Services > Database > Cloud DB for MongoDB in order.
+- In the VPC environment of the NAVER Cloud Platform console, navigate to

-- Click the Backup menu.
+> Services > Database > Cloud DB for MongoDB. - Click the Backup menu.

 - Click [Details] in the backup settings row you want to restore.

-- Select the item to restore and click [Restore backup file].
+- Select the item to restore and click [Restore Backup file].

-- When the Restore backup pop-up window appears, check or enter the required information for restoration
+- When the Restore Backup pop-up window appears, check or enter the required information for restoration

-- DB server name: enter the name of the MongoDB server to restore
+- DB Server name: Enter the name of the MongoDB Server to restore.

-- Duplicate names are not allowed
+- Duplicate names are not allowed.

 - Random text will be added to avoid duplicate host names.